KubaHyzicki/scripts/README.md

 Description:
-Connects to first host matching pattern from list kept in .hosts to see all kept hosts type: hostcon to connect to host: hostcon \$pattern"
+Connects to first host matching pattern from list kept in .hosts to see all kept hosts type: hostcon to connect to host: hostcon \$pattern
+WARNING: requires xdotool installed!!!"